Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 When you’ve got a certain book you’ve been handed to teach, and you feel it’s leaving out an important part of the story you want your class to tell, there are a lot of options you can consider.

-First of all, Liz reminds us, you may be able to change and tweak your booklist.
+First of all, Liz reminds us, you may be able to change and tweak your booklist to start Antiracist conversations.
 Has the curriculum been revisited recently?
 Or is your school using the same booklist they were using twenty years ago?
 If so, starting conversations with your department or school board could help create much-needed change in your school.
 Reflecting in community on the students you’re serving, and making sure your booklist is providing them with Dr. Rudine Sims’ concept of windows, mirrors, and sliding glass doors, can create space for new possibilities.

 But assuming you don’t have control over whether or not to teach the book, there are several steps you can go through to help add layers to the story being told.